modster/lilBot/README.md

 [Download](https://ngrok.com/download)
 Sign up for an account and follow the instructions.
 Ngrok should be in the same folder as app.js.

-**Important:** The ngrok.exe must reside in the same folder as app.js.

 ## TradingView Charts